-Each FYE faculty member has two trained, upper-level Honors students who serve as Mentors.
-FYE Mentors attend the lecture course to which they are attached and teach weekly for an hour and a half in a Learning Community Group (LCG) meeting.
-As such, the addition of LCG meetings to each FYE class does not provide content-based supplemental discussion or instruction, but rather provides students with the resources and information they will need to be successful in the Honors College during their first year and beyond.
+Each FYE course utilizes two extensively trained, upper-level Honors students who serve as Mentors.
+FYE Mentors attend the lecture course to which they are attached and teach weekly for an hour and a half in a Learning Community Group (LCG) session which offers one credit hour.

 LCG meetings provide:

-- Information on how to be successful in the Honors College and at Texas Tech.
+- Information on how to be academically and personally successful in the Honors College and at Texas Tech.